How many here are grieving or have undergone deep grief? Do you have the support you need?

 When we see someone else grieving, suffering, whether we know them or not, even in a movie or on TV, our eyes well up and hearts fill.
 There is a natural instinct to wrap our arms around the pain and comfort it.
 We forget ourselves, me/mine, as we become one with someone else’s pain.
 This is our infinitely compassionate heart, the heart of who we are where there is no I that dwells.
 This core of our being is revealed in a way joy or happiness may not.
 It brings out the best in us, our true self that is covered up at other times under our ego-centric, I-centric existence.
 Our grief is perhaps envied less than our happiness.
 When we are stripped, vulnerable, exposed, with no ground under our feet, we touch our deepest and truest self.
 This is making peace with grief.
 We can wrap our compassionate arms around ourselves, our grief, with forgiveness that includes us.

 Neither clinging, nor rejecting, feel grief as grief.
 We give ourselves time, reflect on all that this experience has revealed to us and try to retain some of our true, compassionate selves, when the intensity diminishes.
-Grief can bring us home to the infinite compassionate heart.
+Grief may bring us home to the infinite compassionate heart more powerfully than other emotions that we label as positive.

 In the recent book Why We Sleep: Unlocking Dreams, the author Matthew Walker talks about REM sleep (Rapid Eye Movement).
 REM is a unique phase of sleep in mammals and birds, characterized by random, rapid eye movements, accompanied by low muscle tone throughout the body, and the propensity of the sleeper to dream vividly (as defined by Wikipedia).